Canadian Armed Forces Personnel - Commissioned Officer

 They should enjoy:

-A special program, the Aboriginal Leadership Opportunities Year (ALOY), is a 1-year educational and leadership experience through the Royal Military College of Canada in Kingston, Ontario.
-For more information, visit the Canadian Forces Indigenous programs website.
+The Aboriginal Leadership Opportunities Year (ALOY) is a 1-year educational and leadership experience through the Royal Military College of Canada (RMC) in Kingston, Ontario.
+At the end of the year, students can choose to apply to RMC in a degree program under ROTP.
+Or they can apply to the CAF as a non-commissioned member.
+For details, visit the Canadian Forces Programs for Indigenous Peoples website.

 Completing a program does not guarantee entrance into an occupation.
 Before enrolling in an education program, prospective students should look into various sources for education options and employment possibilities.
 For example, contact associations and employers in this field.